Simply copy and paste the following command line in your terminal to create your first Strapi project.

 (longtext)image

 I encourage you to send this article that I wrote to your technical team concerning some good SEO practices in Strapi.
-These are just basics, feel free to go further with your customization level.
-These are best practices that we have obviously applied for our website as well as on Foodadvisor, our live demo.
+These are just basics; feel free to go further with your customization level.
+These are best practices that we have applied for our website as well as on Foodadvisor, our live demo.

 collection-type.
 This will allow you, as for articles, to create several pages according to your needs.